raidolo/paperlessai_fix_permissions/README.md

 The original script has been made by @WernerWhite here https://github.com/clusterzx/paperless-ai/discussions/326#discussioncomment-12365575
 I've improved the number of items retrieved as per my comment here: https://github.com/clusterzx/paperless-ai/discussions/326#discussioncomment-13552500

+# Prebuilt image

+The docker image build from the Dockerfile can be found here: https://hub.docker.com/r/raidolo/paperlessai-fix

+If you want to build the container yourself follow these instructions:

 # Container Build

 ```